JacobHolt/Leaderboard_master/README.md

 Just below the drop down menus the course information is displayed with information on the selected course's term as well as the number of students enrolled.

-A bar graph is displayed for the selected course and assignment which displays students scores compared to other students Click on a specific bar to display that student's information.
+A bar graph is displayed for the selected course and assignment which displays students scores compared to other students click on a specific bar to display that student's information.

 # Code Example